Disaster

 Assembly Special Session (UNGASS) on drug policy that in developing drug

 policies, “one size does not fit all”.
-She

 said that while it will adhere to its obligations under the Drug Control